What Are Trigger Points?

 Treating Trigger Point Knee Pain!

-If you have knee and thigh pain caused by tense, constricted muscles DTR Therapy is a highly effective treatment.
-Trigger point pain is caused by constricted muscle fibers, forming knots, and eventually building toxins in the area.
+If you have knee and/or thigh pain caused by tense, constricted muscles use a T•Shellz Wrap for your trigger points.
+Trigger point pain is caused by constricted muscle fibers that form knots, and eventually cause a buildup of toxins in the area.
 The trick to getting rid of this pain is loosening the knots to release the constricted muscle fibers.
 This will allow blood to flow through the fibers once again, bringing the vital oxygen and nutrients required for healthy tissue.
-A highly effective and painfree way to loosen the knots is with the T•Shellz Wrap.
+An effective and pain-free way to loosen the knots is via Deep Tissue Regeneration Therapy through use of a TShellz Wrap.

 In addition, you want to get your muscle tissue back in the best possible condition you can.
 To do this, it is important to treat the scar tissue that forms in the muscle when the damaged tissue begins to heal - something the T•Shellz Wrap is also great at!
 Even with optimum healing, there is always less elasticity in previously injured muscles fibers.
 However, if you heal your trigger point pain properly with the T•Shellz Wrap and treat scar tissue build up, your chance of chronic trigger point pain and knee conditions later on is much lower than average.